hu-yanxiao/SUS2-MLIP/README.md

  make libinterface ## get lib/libinterface.a for external tool e.g. LAMMPS and pysus2mlip
 ```
 # Format of Datasets
-Like the original MLIP-2 package, SUS2-MLIP reads material structures and their properties from `cfg` files.
+Like the original MLIP package, SUS2-MLIP reads material structures and their properties from `cfg` files.

 Format of `cfg` file:
 ```bash